conventional-commits/conventionalcommits.org/index.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-1. commits MUST be prefixed with a type, which consists of a verb, `feat`, `fix`, etc., followed by a colon and a space.
+1. commits MUST be prefixed with a type, which consists of a noun, `feat`, `fix`, etc., followed by a colon and a space.
 2. the type `feat` MUST be used when a commit adds a new feature to your application or library.